Jeff Brigham

 Jeff Brigham Bio

 Jeff John Brigham (born February 16, 1992) is an American professional baseball pitcher who is currently a free agent.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins, New York Mets, and Arizona Diamondbacks.
-Brigham made his MLB debut in 2018 with the Miami Marlins and has since had a varied career in professional baseball.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, New York Mets, and Arizona Diamondbacks, and he made his MLB debut in 2018 with the Marlins.
+A right-handed pitcher, Brigham has spent parts of his career in both starting and relief roles, working through the minor leagues before establishing himself as a depth option at the major league level.

 Early Life and Background